maimpilly/maimpilly.github.io/src/content/project/50-MCALtoAUTOSAR.md

  Diagram showing the CAN bus simulated over UDP, with an Engine ECU and a Dashboard ECU communicating.
 </figcaption>

-* **Result:** I had a live, running simulation!
-The engine ECU would encode its data into a raw byte payload (in the format of CAN messages), and the dashboard would receive those bytes, decode them, and display the correct RPM and speed in real-time.
+* **Result:** The simulation successfully mimicked real-time communication between ECUs.
+The engine module generated CAN-formatted byte payloads, which the dashboard module decoded to display RPM and speed.
 * **Learning:** This taught me the core principles of in-vehicle networking.
 I had to design a message format, handle the (de)serialization of data into bytes, and manage a "producer-consumer" relationship, all of which are central to how real ECUs communicate.

 ### 3. The Application: Building an AUTOSAR SWC